syncfusion-content/uwp-docs/uwp/Calendar/Month-Navigation.md

 ## Navigating to Next Month

-Month navigation can also be done programmatically by invoking `NextMonth` method
+Month navigation can also be done programmatically by invoking the `NextMonth` method.

 {% tabs %}